Slow Down

 Improved Topsoil + Deep Rooting Plants + Supporting Soil Fungi = Increased Micronutrients in Meat & Eggs

-Increased and diverse organic matter in our topsoil (from the wide variety of plant matter), planting deep rooted plant varieties (which draw nutrients up from depth) and not destroying (through ploughing or use of chemicals) the fragile network of fungi which transports micronutrients between plant roots, we allow more micronutrients to make their way to our plants then our animals and ultimately onto your plate.
+Increased and diverse organic matter in our topsoil (from the wide variety of plant matter), planting deep rooted plant varieties (which draw nutrients up from depth) and not destroying (through ploughing or use of fungicides) the fragile network of fungi which transports micronutrients between plant roots, we allow more micronutrients to make their way to our plants, then our animals and ultimately onto your plate.

-Meat from regenerative farms has been shown to contain more omega-3 fatty acids among other micronutrients.
+Meat from regenerative farms has been shown to contain more omega-3 fatty acids (among other micronutrients) than meat from conventional farms.

 Further reading: Are regeneratively raised foods healthier?